 Riverwest: This is the area outlined in red on the map.
 It is a residential, upcoming artist community located just west of the river.
 It ranges from about 1 mile (1.6km) to 2 miles (3.2km) from campus.
 These living options are usually a little less expensive as an upcoming community.

 Safety: What may feel safe to one person may not feel safe to another.
-While looking at housing in the neighborhood, it is best to visit once during the day light and once at night.
-If you feel worried or unsafe during either of these visits, consider a different rental home or area.
+At UWM we have transportation options to get around campus as well as off-campus.
+Check out our safety page with more information about resources available to you.
 When viewing rental units, keep an eye out for basic safety features.
 Make sure there is outside lighting at night.
 Make sure there are working locks on the doors and all windows.
 If it is a first floor unit, check for extra security on the windows, such as bars.
 Feel free to ask the landlord any questions you may have about the unit, especially concerning safety.

 Furnished and Unfurnished Units: While searching for an apartment, you may find a unit that is described as “furnished”.
 This means that the unit will already have furniture such as couches, tables, and chairs in the apartment upon move-in.
 “Unfurnished” apartments do not have furniture in the unit and the tenant has to provide their own.
 There are various options for finding low cost furnishing for your home.
 Goodwill, Habitat for Humanity: ReStore, and local rummage sales can be good sources for furnishing.
 Remember to ask the property management whether the unit you are interested in is furnished or unfurnished.